The future of life on earth depends on our ability to take action

 We’re keen to hear from Gloucestershire communities who are interested in signing up to the Plastic Free Communities award by the marine conservation charity, Surfers Against Sewage.
 On this website we share what we have learned in obtaining this accreditation for the Stroud district in 2020 and the tools we have developed.
 We would love to connect with plastic free groups across Gloucestershire and anyone else locally who sees the urgent need to reduce our plastic footprint.

 Action on Plastic is an initiative run by Stroud District Action on Plastic (SDAP for short).
+In 2022, SDAP was awarded the Queen’s Award for Voluntary Services.
 Our steering group consists of 19 volunteers from different parts of the Stroud District.
 Our cause is supported by other volunteers who join us on projects and campaigns across the district.
 We are governed by a constitution with members, and an elected chair, secretary and treasurer.
 We are a not for profit organisation, with all donations being used to develop the group’s activities.
 Funds from our sponsors are held in a treasurers’ bank account.

 Following her family’s experiment of zero plastic for a year in 2016, Claudi originally started our volunteer group to work with the local community on reducing plastic use and waste (later to become SDAP) together with Kath Child at Atelier Stroud.
 Claudi works at the Beeswax Wrap Company, a local B-corp business.
 She has spoken on BBC news and radio programmes, festivals, events and many local venues.
 In 2021 Claudi published ‘Small Steps to Less Waste’.

 James is a co-founder of SDAP and Action on Plastic.
 His background is in local food networks and in reducing waste and he currently sits on the boards of Stroudco and the OpenFoodNetwork UK, leading projects on food distribution.
 James recently stepped off the board of Keep Britain Tidy, one of the UK’s leading waste reduction charities.
 By profession James is a lawyer and he enjoys a wide range of outdoor pursuits.